development of telomerase

 We are committed to making lives better and to returning lives that were lost.

-Peter T. Rayson is an experienced industry executive who provides leadership and business acumen for Telocyte™.
+An experienced industry executive, Rayson provides leadership and business acumen for Telocyte.

 Mimoun Azzouz, formerly Director of Neurobiology at Oxford BioMedica plc, is currently Chair of Translational Neuroscience at the University of Sheffield.
 Azzouz is also Deputy Head of Neurology Unit and Director of Research & Innovation at the Neuroscience Department.
 His track record of translational research productivity is characterized by publications in top ranking scientific journals, including Nature, Nature Medicine, Nature Neuroscience, and STM.
 Several inventions emerged from his research.
 One of his major achievements is his involvement in a gene therapy approach designed to achieve dopamine replacement in models of Parkinson's disease.
 This strategy has yielded significant translational impact having entered into phase I/II human clinical trials since 2008.
 He is currently driving 2 clinical development programs through regulatory tox, GMP clinical manufacturing and regulatory bodies.
 He recently won top level EU ad hominem prestigious ERC Advanced Investigator (2011) and ERC Proof-of-Concept (2017) Awards.
 These awards are acknowledging his pre-eminence in European biomedical research.
 He is/has been advisor for companies and academic institutions.
 He is currently a member of scientific Panels/Boards for various funding bodies such as the Medical Research Council (DPFS MRC, UK), the French Muscular Dystrophy Association (AFM), the Health Research Board (HRB) of Ireland and the Neuroscience Panel, Germany.
 He has been recently named as Board member of the British Society for Gene and Cell Therapy.